 Planning an estate is a complicated process, and there are a number of ways to go about it.
 Whichever way you choose though, you’ll want to make sure your assets and your family are cared for and protected.
 A living trust is one popular way to do that.
+Let’s break down the process for creating a living trust in Georgia and why you may or may not want to do it.

 How to Create a Living Trust in Georgia

-Here’s how to make a living trust in the Peach State:
+Follow these six basic steps to make a living trust in the Peach State:

-- Choose the type of trust you’re going to form.
-For single people, a single trust is likely the right choice.
+- Choose the type of trust you’re going to form: For single people, a single trust is likely the right choice.
 If you’re married, a joint trust might make more sense.
 A joint trust can hold jointly owned property like cars and homes, plus anything either spouse independently owns.

-- Pick a trustee to distribute the contents of your trust when you die.
-You can either give this title to someone else right away or name yourself as trustee and pick a successor trustee to take over the job when you die.
+- Pick a trustee to distribute the contents of your trust when you die: You can either give this title to someone else right away or name yourself as trustee and pick a successor trustee to take over the job when you die.
 Most people choose a child or another relative to be their trustee.

-- Draw up the trust document.
-You can do this online with a program or get the help of a lawyer.
+- Draw up the trust document: You can do this online with a program or get the help of a lawyer.

 How Much Does It Cost to Create a Living Trust in Georgia?